 10. Recognize and treat fascial restrictions throughout the pelvis, and abdomen as they may relate to diagnoses of dysfunction within the gastrointestinal system

-13. Implement fascial mobilization techniques into a comprehensive treatment program for the patient with varied diagnoses to include urologic, gynecologic, gastrointestinal and pelvic pain as they relate to physical therapy treatment.
+12. Implement fascial mobilization techniques within a comprehensive treatment program for the patient with varied diagnoses to include orthopedic, urologic, gynecologic, gastrointestinal, and pelvic pain as they relate to the scope of physical therapy treatment

 Ramona C. Horton MPT, DPT completed her graduate training in the US Army–Baylor University Program in Physical Therapy in San Antonio, TX.
 She then applied her experience with the military orthopedic population in the civilian sector as she developed a growing interest in the field of pelvic dysfunction.
 Ramona serves as the lead therapist for her clinics pelvic dysfunction program in Medford, OR.
 Her practice focuses on the treatment of men, women and children with urological, gynecological and colorectal issues.
 Ramona has completed advanced studies in manual therapy with an emphasis on spinal manipulation, and visceral and fascial mobilization.
 She developed and instructs the visceral and fascial mobilization courses for the Herman & Wallace Pelvic Rehabilitation Institute, presenting frequently at local, national and international venues on topics relating to women’s health, pelvic floor dysfunction and manual therapy.

 |Name||Street Address (Links to Map)|

 |Course Location||1000 Veteran Ave

 UCLA Tiverton House

 |900 Tiverton Ave